-Carl practices in the areas of art law, estate planning, veterans benefits law, government contracts, and small business development.
+Carl practices in the areas of art law, veterans benefits law, government contracts, estate planning, and small business development.
+He is licensed in the Commonwealth of Virginia, New York, Missouri, and Washington DC.

 Carl is a U.S. Army veteran.
 He was commissioned through the ROTC program at Washington University in St. Louis.
 He served as a Military Intelligence and Adjutant General Officer during the Operation Iraqi Freedom and Operation Enduring Freedom era.
 His duty assignments included positions with NATO and an Army Counter Intelligence unit.
 Carl’s military decorations include the Joint Service Commendation Medal, the Army Commendation Medal, the Army Achievement Medal (with Oak Leaf cluster), the National Defense Service Medal, and the Global War on Terrorism Service Medal.